Cousin Cousine: Plot

 Later that week, Marthe and Ludovic meet for lunch, buy bathing suits, and go swimming in a public pool.
-They enjoy each other's company so much that they decide to take the rest of the day off together to go shopping and see a movie.
+They enjoy each other's company so much that they decide to take the rest of the day off together to go shopping and see a film.
 Although their relationship is platonic, Pascal and Karine begin to grow jealous.
 Marthe and Ludovic playfully arrange to meet by chance at a restaurant with their respective families, to see how Pascal and Karine react.
 Later that week, Marthe and Ludovic meet again at the swimming pool and acknowledge that their relationship is special and must remain that way, even if platonic.

 At another family wedding, with Pascal and the groom's father fighting over a business deal gone wrong, Marthe and Ludovic decide to leave and spend the day together.
 They return to find a drunken Pascal harassing the guests, and soon they all leave the disastrous wedding and bring Pascal home.
 Marthe's mother and Ludovic's father develop a close friendship and plan to spend time at his vineyard.
 Marthe and Ludovic discuss their own relationship and decide that it is absurd to keep it platonic.
 For once, they will do something for themselves, and not for their spouses and families.

-That Saturday, Marthe and Ludovic meet and spend the day together making love.
-The following morning, they extend their stay another day, making love, exchanging recipes, and bathing together.
+That Saturday, Marthe and Ludovic meet and spend the day together having sex.
+The following morning, they extend their stay another day, having sex, exchanging recipes, and bathing together.

-In the coming days, Pascal reverts to his philandering ways, Karine leaves Ludovic and then returns, and Marthe's mother and Ludovic's father discover they're not as compatible as they thought.
-Marthe and Ludovic's relationship, however, continues to grow in love.
-At a Christmas family gathering at Marthe's mother's house, Marthe and Ludovic lock themselves in a bedroom and make love throughout the evening while their families eat, drink, watch Midnight Mass, and exchange gifts.
-The couple finally emerge from the bedroom, say goodbye to their crazy families, and ride off into the night together.
+In the coming days, Pascal reverts to his philandering ways, Karine leaves Ludovic and then returns, and Marthe's mother and Ludovic's father discover they are not as compatible as they thought.
+Marthe and Ludovic's relationship, however, continues to grow.
+At a Christmas family gathering at Marthe's mother's house, Marthe and Ludovic lock themselves in a bedroom and have sex throughout the evening while their families eat, drink, watch Midnight Mass, and exchange gifts.
+The couple finally emerges from the bedroom, says goodbye to their families, and rides off into the night together.